microsoft/datashaper/docs/verbs/intersect.md

+# intersect

-**intersect** is a set operation between an input table and one or more secondary tables, retaining only those rows that occur in all tables.
+Set operation between an input table and one or more secondary tables, retaining only those rows that occur in all tables.

-Example
+## Example

 input 1